willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I’m experiencing discomfort when I use my headset.
 For general info about comfort in Windows Mixed Reality, see [Windows Mixed Reality immersive headset health, safety, and comfort](https://support.microsoft.com/en-us/help/4039969/windows-10-mixed-reality-immersive-headset-health-safety-comfort).
 For details about your specific headset, check with the headset manufacturer.

+### How can I get a clearer view in my headset?
+Try adjusting the fit of your headset.
+Adjust its position on your face by moving it up and down or left and right, and adjust the straps so it feels snug.

+If your headset supports it, you can also adjust its calibration settings.
+If the headset has a knob to adjust calibration, use that.
+If it doesn’t, go to **Settings > Mixed reality > Visual quality** and adjust the calibration there.
+For more information on calibration for your specific device, check with your headset manufacturer.

 ## "Something Went Wrong" error codes and how to resolve them